vFf0621/FastCarRacing-v0/README.md

 ## Introduction

-The original CarRacing-v2 environment in Gymnasium requires a long time to train due to the way its reward model is defined, especially for off policy continuous agents such as Soft-Actor Critic or TD3.
+The original CarRacing-v2 environment in Gymnasium requires a long time to train due to the way its reward model is defined, especially for off policy continuous agents such as Soft Actor-Critic or TD3.
 The episode only terminates when the car is far from the track, which causes the car to spin around on the grass/not moving at all when the agent is exploring.
 Thus not very time efficient.
 Thus, I propose a modified environment fixing these problems, enabling faster and easier training/better performance for SAC/DDPG agents.